subfuzion/appmesh-blog/colorapp/walkthrough.md

 cleared
 ```

-In the next section we'll experiment with updating the route using the App Mesh console and monitor the visually with AWS X-Ray.
+In the next section we'll experiment with updating the route using the App Mesh console and analyze results visually with AWS X-Ray.

-### Monitor with Amazon CloudWatch and AWS X-Ray
+### Monitor with AWS X-Ray

-[AWS X-Ray] helps us to analyze distributed microservice applications through request tracing, providing an end-to-end view of requests traveling through the application so we can identify the root cause of errors and performance issues.
+[AWS X-Ray] helps us to monitor and analyze distributed microservice applications through request tracing, providing an end-to-end view of requests traveling through the application so we can identify the root cause of errors and performance issues.
 We'll use X-Ray to provide a visual map of how App Mesh is distributing traffic and inspect traffic latency through our routes.

 When you open the AWS X-Ray console the view might appear busier than you expected due to traffic from automated healthchecks.
 We'll create a filter to focus on the traffic we're sending to the application frontend (color gateway) when we request a color on the `/color` route.